 Teachers & Kids

-AMWUA’s member cities promote water conservation with both students and teachers by providing a variety of programs for the classroom, working with the schools to ensure teaching time is preserved and existing math and science teaching goals are met.
-Most of these programs are provided at no charge through local water conservation offices or the Arizona Department of Water Resources.
+AMWUA’s members and partners promote water conservation with both students and teachers by providing a variety of programs for the classroom, working with the schools to ensure teaching time is preserved and existing math and science teaching goals are met.

 AMWUA’s Water In Our Desert Community curriculum provides teachers and students with information about central Arizona's water supply, water demand, and the importance of wise water management in the Desert Southwest.
 It strengthens the teachers' and students' awareness of the social, economic and environmental impact water management has on all water users in Arizona.
 Contact the AMWUA office to receive a copy of the curriculum.

 Since 1989, magicians from Abracadabra Productions have been making water disappear and reappear, putting enchantment into water conservation for kindergarteners through fifth graders.
 Abracadabra's main goal is to increase the efficient use of water while strengthening the awareness of the social, economic, and environmental impact water management has on all of Arizona.
 In 2014, Abracadabra presented 149 magic shows for 29,000 students and teachers.
 Contact Kathy Whalen 623-266-1157 for more information.

 Arizona Project WET develops water stewardship and STEM literacy by providing teacher professional development that evolves instructional practices and deepens content knowledge, direct student outreach that delivers or extends classroom learning, and community engagement.
 From the tried and true Arizona Water Festival Program to the new School Water Audit Program and Water Investigations Program, Arizona Project WET engages students in relevant learning about a subject that is arguably the issue of this century: water.